Selling guide

 1. Capital Value (CV)

 This is the likely price a property would sell for at the time of a revaluation.
-It’s based on the property’s combined land value and improvements value but doesn’t include any chattels which may be included in the sale of the property.
+It’s based on the property’s combined land value and improvements value but doesn’t include any chattels that may be included in the sale of the property.

 2. Rateable Value (RV)